In This Article

 That’s it there you have it!

-- Meaning that regardless of how much the file itself changes, the snapshot engine just identifies the files that are modified and does a full copy out of the file (less granular) that has changed.
-So, incremental changes happens on the file share itself but not granular at the block level per file.
+- Meaning that regardless of how much the file itself changes, the snapshot engine just identifies the files that are modified and do a full copy out of the file (less granular) that has changed.
+So, incremental changes happen on the file share itself but are not granular at the block level per file.

-- OR does Azure Files do granular block-level deltas within the specific file?
+- OR do Azure Files do granular block-level deltas within the specific file?

-Both services (Azure NetApp Files and Azure Files) are native in the Azure portal.
+Both services (Azure NetApp Files and Azure Files) are native to the Azure Portal.
 So if you are a NetApp person, maybe you are familiar with the granular snapshot technology of ONTAP where they do pointers at the block level (4k) granularity, so only the actual changes within the file (4k block level) take up incremental space usage.